Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/swiftsmash-saga/tap/racesmack/rules/_index.md

 During the game, you'll win cards and place them in a row before you.
 This is called your **Race**.

-Every Race needs a single Rules Card.
-Once you've satisfied its **Finish Requirements**, you win the game.
+If your Race has a **Finish Card**, and you satisfy its requirements, you win the game.
+If the deck runs out before this happens, whoever has the _most cards_ in their Race wins.

 {{% /rules-block %}}

 {{% rules-block heading="Gameplay" icon="action" %}}

+{{< rules-example id="turn" >}}

 Gameplay happens in **rounds**.
 There are no turns: everyone plays _at the same time_.

 * Everyone picks a secret card from their hand and places it in front of them.
 * Once done, everyone reveals their cards at the same time.
 * Reveal your cards _facing away from you_.
-(This means other players see your card earlier; any text on it faces them, not you.)
+(This means any text on it faces the others, not you.)

 Now everyone quickly studies the cards played and then **taps a card**.

-Each card can only be tapped by one player.
+{{% remark %}}
+Yes, you're allowed to tap a card that another player already tapped.
+{{% /remark %}}

-Only some cards, however, are correct.
+Only some cards, however, are "correct".
 By default,

 > A card is **correct** if it contains the **symbol that appears most often** (across all cards).
+If **none** of the cards are correct, tap your own card.

 @TODO: EXAMPLE IMAGE

 Once _all players except one_ have tapped something, the round ends.

 * If **correct**, you win your own card.
-Place it in your _Race_ (left or right end).
-A race can only contain a single Rules Card, but you can always replace it with later cards if you want.
 * If **incorrect**, you lose 1 of your Race cards.

-{{% remark %}}
-Yes, you're allowed to tap cards that another player already tapped and still be correct.
-{{% /remark %}}

-Any remaining cards are won by the _first player_ that tapped a _correct card_ (the "fastest winner").
+Any leftover cards are won by the _first player_ that tapped a _correct card_ (the "fastest winner").

+Won cards are placed in your _Race_ (left or right end).
+When checking if you've finished, only the Finish Card with the _highest number_ in your Race counts.

 But there's one final twist.
-The Rules Cards can change everything.

-* If exactly **1 Rules card is played**, then its rule determines the "correct" cards instead.
-* Otherwise, if **no or multiple** Rules cards are played, just use the default rules stated above.
+> When Rule Cards are played, find the one with the **highest** number.
+Its special rule (top text) determines what cards are "correct", instead of the default rule.

 {{% remark %}}
 For a very simple first game, you can ignore this mechanic and just always use the "default rule".